 "Every plant, every blade of grass will react to you with love, and these plants, as living beings are capable of collecting for you all the best energies of the universe.
 They collect them for you.
 Plants feed on just more than the energy of the soil." - Anastasia the Ringing Cedars.

 James Lovelock reintroduced the Gaia theory into western culture which recognises that the earth as self-regulating and not just a ball of resources for us to use up.

 Gaia is the Greek name for living intelligent sacred earth.

 More people actually live in cities and towns than live in the country side; Forest Garden Living would help to reverse this trend.

-Our accounts each year, rather than being aimed at money and profits, should be directed towards our accountability to nature, environment, people and the animal species.
-Our profit would then be measured and equated in how much love, joy and harmony is crea
+Our accounts each year, rather than being aimed at money and profits, could be seen in terms of our accountability to ourselves,each other, nature and animal species.

 Quality of our Foods

 We want every person in the world to have the highest of quality food.
-It is an injustice for their to be food depravation or for high quality food to be exclusive to mostly people with more money
+It is an injustice for their to be food depravation or for high quality food to be exclusive mostly to people with more money.

-Forest Gardening, Agroforestry, permaculture, organic, biodynamic and foraged foods all contain vital and improved levels of vitamins and minerals.
-See Rutgers Organic University Stu
+Forest Gardening, agroforestry, permaculture, organic, biodynamic and foraged foods all contain vital and improved levels of vitamins and minerals.
+See Rutgers Organic University Study.

 Forest Garden Living